Harald Punt

 Harald Punt (born 18 February 1952) is a retired Dutch rower who won three silver medals at the World Lightweight Rowing Championships in 1974, 1978 and 1979 in the single and double sculls (with Roel Michels).
+He competed representing his rowing clubs "Roeivereniging de Laak" and the Dutch Royal Student rowing club K.S.R.V.
+Njord respectively.

 Punt is a boatbuilder and speaks Dutch and German.
 After retiring from competitions he worked as a rowing coach, particularly with Andreas and Irene Schmelz.